Defining stage 4 breast cancer

 - social isolation

-When a loved one is diagnosed with advanced breast cancer, the news can be devastating.
-If you are also tasked with caring for that loved one, the feelings of grief and stress can quickly become overwhelming.
+When a loved one receives an advanced breast cancer diagnosis, the news can be devastating.
+If you’re also taking care of that loved one, the feelings of grief and stress can have an overwhelming effect on you.

-Remember, the first step toward taking good care of your loved one is taking care of yourself.
+Remember that the first step toward taking good care of your loved one is taking care of yourself.
 After all, how can you expect to be anyone’s caretaker if you aren’t taking care of your own needs?
-Some good ways to make sure you’re at your best include:
+Here are some ways to make sure you’re at your best:

 - Find a source of support.
 Family and friends can be great sources of support, but you may also want to find a support group created for people in your situation.
 These groups can be found locally, or even online.

 - Ask for help.
-It can be all too easy to spread yourself too thin when you’re taking care of a family member with stage 4 breast cancer.
+It can be all too easy to spread yourself too thin when you’re taking care of a loved one with stage 4 breast cancer.
 Make sure you ask for help when you need it.
 You don’t have to be the only one who mows the lawn, cleans the house, does all the grocery shopping, and sits with your loved one all day.

 - Acknowledge your emotions.
-A stage 4 breast cancer diagnosis is scary, not just for the patient but also for those who love them.
+A stage 4 breast cancer diagnosis is scary, not just for the person receiving it, but also for those who love them.
 If you find that your emotions become overwhelming at times, talking to a professional counselor can help you cope with the situation.